canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

   host, and fstab processing during boot is subject to configuration via ``/etc/wsl.conf``, so users should expect limited functionality.

-* Grub Dpkg.
+* GRUB dpkg.

-  WSL controls the boot process, meaning that attempts to install and configure Grub as any other bootloader won't be effective.
+  WSL controls the boot process, meaning that attempts to install and configure GRUB as any other bootloader won't be effective.

-* Resolv Conf and Update Etc Hosts.
+* Resolv conf and update etc/ hosts.

   WSL automatically generates those files by default, unless configured to behave otherwise in ``/etc/wsl.conf``.
 Overwriting may work, but only